Heat vs. Bulls: Betting Trends, Record ATS, Home/Road Splits

 Heat vs. Bulls: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

 The Miami Heat are 5.5-point favorites heading into an NBA Play-In Tournament matchup against the Chicago Bulls at FTX Arena on Friday, starting at 7:00 PM ET on TNT.
-The point total in the matchup is set at 208.5.
+The matchup has an over/under set at 208.5 points.

 Heat vs. Bulls Odds & Info